Tubular plates: tall tubular battery vs flat plate battery

 |Specific energy (Wh per kg) at 5 hour rate||28||36||40|

-The assembly of individual tubes on to the spines was practiced earlier and this was a slower operation than inserting a complete grid into a multi-tube design.
+The assembly of individual tubes on to the spines was practised earlier and this was a slower operation than inserting a complete grid into a multi-tube design.
 Moreover, the physical bonding between the individual tubes of the multi-tube gives a greater rigidity during the unit operation of filling.
 The bowing of the spines due to lateral movement is eliminated.
 These are the reasons why battery manufacturers prefer to use PT Bags multi-tube gauntlets.

 Tube preparation.
-Nowadays multi-tube (gauntlets) are produced from chemically resistant glass or organic fibres (polyester, polypropylene, acrylonitrile co-polymers, etc.) by weaving, braiding or felting methods.
+Nowadays multi-tubes or PT Bags (gauntlets) are produced from chemically resistant glass or organic fibres (polyester, polypropylene, acrylonitrile copolymers, etc.) by weaving, braiding or felting methods.

-Various methods were tried to replace the heat sealing, like composite weaving technique in which the tubes were woven in one operation with the filaments cris-crossing between tubes to form an integral seam.
-Modem multi-tubes use heat sealing or stitching with polyester filaments woven into cloths or non-woven polyester cloths.
+Various methods were tried to replace the heat sealing, like composite weaving technique in which the tubes were woven in one operation with the filaments crisscrossing between tubes to form an integral seam.
+Modem multi-tubes use heat sealing or stitching with polyester filaments woven into cloths or nonwoven polyester cloths.

-Excellent plates can be made with either individual tubes or multi-tubes provided
+Excellent tubular plates can be made with either individual tubes or multi-tubes provided

 the yarn used in the making of the tubes is one which does not readily denature in service.
 Both specially formulated glass and polyester filaments meet this requirement.

-Tubular batteries are stationary in application, usually float-charged at voltage of 2.2 to 2.30 volts per cell, depending on the specific gravity of the electrolyte.
+Tubular plate batteries are either stationary in application or in rolling stock, usually float-charged at a voltage of 2.2 to 2.30 volts per cell, depending on the specific gravity of the electrolyte.
 Examples are the common inverter/UPS batteries, telephone batteries and train-lighting and air-conditioning cells (TL & AC cells).

-The filling oxide can have any composition: only gray oxide, gray oxide and red lead (also called “minium”) in varying proportions.
+The filling oxide can have any composition: only grey oxide, grey oxide and red lead (also called “minium”) in varying proportions.

-The benefit of having red lead in the positive mix is that the formation time is reduced proportionate to the percentage of read lead it contains.
+The benefit of having red lead in the positive mix is that the formation time is reduced proportionately to the percentage of red lead it contains.
 This is because the red lead already contains about one third lead dioxide, the remainder being lead monoxide.
 That is, the red lead Pb3O4 = 2PbO + PbO2.

-The difference in the initial filling specific gravity of the acid for pickled and unpickled pales arises from the fact that the former contain more acid and so a lower specific gravity is chosen for pickled plate batteries, usually abut 20 points lower.
-The finishing specific gravity of the electrolyte is 1.240 ± 0.010 at 27∞C.
+The difference in the initial filling specific gravity of the acid for pickled and unpickled pales arises from the fact that the former contains more acid and so a lower specific gravity is chosen for pickled tubular plate batteries, usually about 20 points lower.
+The finishing specific gravity of the electrolyte is 1.240 ± 0.010 at 27°C.

 The higher the specific gravity of the electrolyte, the more will be the capacity obtainable fro0m these batteries, but the life will be adversely affected.

-Or, the plates can be tank-formed, dried and assembled and charged as usual.
+Or, the tubular plates can be tank-formed, dried and assembled and charged as usual.

 5. Different types of Tubular plate

-Whenever the cell is on charge at voltages far removed from the open circuit voltage (OCV) on the higher side, oxygen is evolved as a result of electrolytic dissociation of water and the oxygen is evolved on the surface of the positive plates and has to diffuse to the spine for corroding it.
-Since there is a thick layer of positive active material (PAM) surrounding the spines, the oxygen has to travel from the surface by a longer distance and so the corrosion rate tends to be reduced.
-This helps in prolonging the life of tubular cells.
+Whenever the cell is on charge at voltages far removed from the open-circuit voltage (OCV) on the higher side, oxygen is evolved as a result of electrolytic dissociation of water and the oxygen is evolved on the surface of the positive tubular plates and has to diffuse to the spine for corroding it.
+Since there is a thick layer of positive active material (PAM) surrounding the spines, the oxygen has to travel from the surface by a long distance and so the corrosion rate tends to be reduced.
+This helps in prolonging the life of tubular plate cells.

 Tubular plates are employed mainly for high-capacity long-cycle-life batteries such as in industrial in-house transport vehicles (forklifts, electric cars, etc.).
-It s also used for energy storage application like Battery Energy Storage System (BESS) , where the capacity of the cells may be as high as 11000 Ah and 200 to 500 kWh and up to a 20 MWh.
+It is also used in OPzS battery for energy storage application like Battery Energy Storage System (BESS), where the capacity of the cells may be as high as 11000 Ah and 200 to 500 kWh and up to a 20 MWh.

 Typical applications for BESS are for Peak shaving, Frequency control, Spinning reserve, load levelling, Emergency power, etc

-- Important technical features of a tubular battery plate
+10. Important technical features of a tubular plate battery

-The most important technical feature of the tubular battery plate is its ability to retain the active material throughout its life expectancy without the shedding process happening in the normal course and thus laying the foundation for a long life.
+The most important technical feature of the tubular plate battery is its ability to retain the active material throughout its life expectancy without the shedding process happening in the normal course and thus laying the foundation for long life.

 The tubular plates are best suited for the solar applications in gelled electrolyte valve-regulated version with no stratification problem in the electrolyte.
 Since it requires no periodic topping up with approved water and since no obnoxious gases are emanating from these cells, they are eminently suited for solar applications.